gokdenizozkan/gokdenizozkan/README.md

 ## ☀️ Currently

-- 👩‍💻 Working on **mektup**, a digital letter writing and sending app; and **kangal**, a Chrome extension to help with your job hunts.
+- 👩‍💻 Enrolled in iWallet Ruby on Rails Bootcamp, hence, learning Ruby on Rails!
+Working on its **capstone project**.
 - 📖️ Improving his Computer Science fundamentals through Boot.dev, Algorithm Books, and Courses from Universities found on Coursera.
-- 👁️‍🗨️ Learning Cloud with Microsoft Azure.

 ## 🚀 About